+10. FAQ

-10. FAQ What is FIRST?
+What is FIRST?

 The answer you should give and every one gives: For Inspiration and Recognition of Science and Technology a nonprofit organization that strives to increase STEM education around the world.
 Trivia answer: USFIRST is the United States Foundation for Inspiration and Recognition of Science and Technology.
-They stopped using the US once it became a global program but that is still why it's www.usfirst.org
+They stopped using the US once it became a global program and is now www.firstinspires.org